Matisse: Life in Color

 The San Antonio Museum of Art will present Matisse: Life in Color, Masterworks from the Baltimore Museum of Art to San Antonio in June 2014.
 This sweeping exhibition features almost fifty paintings and sculptures and thirty works on paper spanning six decades of Henri Matisse’s prolific career.
 Drawn from the Baltimore Museum of Art’s permanent collection, perhaps the finest collection of Matisse’s work in the world, Matisse: Life in Color offers a once in a lifetime opportunity for San Antonio, and indeed all of Texas and our region to share in the beauty and importance of such a magnificent body of work.

-The exhibition will enrich our community, drive membership to the museum and increase the national and international stature of the San Antonio Museum of Art as well as the city of San Antonio as an important cultural destination.
-All of these are goals that Mr. Harper held dear for the future of the museum.
+The exhibition will enrich our community and increase the national and international stature of the San Antonio Museum of Art as well as the city of San Antonio as an important cultural destination.

 As one of the most influential artists of the twentieth century, Henri Matisse (French, 1869-1954) fundamentally altered the course of modern art with his stylistic innovations.
 Across a succession of stylistic periods, Matisse aimed to discover the “essential character of things” through art that expressed balance and serenity.
 He experimented throughout his career with abandoning conventional perspective and form in favor of dramatically simplified areas of pure color, flat shapes and decorative patterns.